Bug report #2596

 Another useless redraw: Data is redrawn twice if "option/rendering/feature of feature to draw before updating the display " is set to something different than 0.
 Not good since this option is really nice to let user be patient for huge datasets, he has to be twice more patient ;-)

-#23 Updated by Giovanni Manghi about 6 years ago
+#23 Updated by Giovanni Manghi over 6 years ago

 - Operating System deleted (